 A decade or two ago, state legislators typically paid little attention to the issue of payday loans.
 However, after the financial collapse that occurred in 2007, the federal government created the Consumer Financial Protection Bureau, and the CFPB began to research payday lending almost as soon as the agency was formed.
 The CFPB generated a substantial amount of media coverage on the topics of payday loans, title loans and short-term installment loans.
 As a result, many states ramped up their efforts to curtail small-dollar consumer loans.
 Some states passed laws capping the interest rates that lenders could charge or limiting the number of times that a borrower could renew a loan.
-Other states banned easy payday loans altogether, leading many to wonder what life is like in states without access to these fast payday loans.
+Other states banned easy payday loans altogether, leading many to wonder what life is like in states without access to these fast payday loans or personal loans near you.

 States Lacking the Availability of Easy Payday Loans